cybergeek1943/MathFlow/docs/QA.md

 ### Practical Usage

 **Q: How stable is the API?**
 **A:** The core API is designed for stability, following established patterns from libraries like `requests`.
 The mathematical operations and core classes are unlikely to change significantly.
-Also, because FunKit has been designed using metaprogramming techniques, any changes to SymPy will naturally present themselves in FunKit.
+Also, because MathFlow has been designed using metaprogramming techniques, any changes to SymPy will naturally present themselves in MathFlow.

 **Q: What about debugging and error messages?**
-**A:** Since FunKit is built on SymPy, you get the same detailed error messages and debugging capabilities.
+**A:** Since MathFlow is built on SymPy, you get the same detailed error messages and debugging capabilities.
 The abstraction layer preserves the underlying mathematical error handling.

 ### Ecosystem & Adoption

 **Q: Why not just use SymPy directly?
 What's the compelling advantage?**
-**A:** FunKit eliminates the friction of switching between symbolic and numerical computing.
+**A:** MathFlow eliminates the friction of switching between symbolic and numerical computing.
 With SymPy, you constantly write boilerplate code for lambdification, handle type conversions, and manage separate workflows.
-FunKit provides a unified interface where every symbolic expression has numerical methods available via the `.n` attribute.
+MathFlow provides a unified interface where every symbolic expression has numerical methods available via the `.n` attribute.
 It also adds additional convenience utilities such as the `.n.all_roots()`, `.n.all_poly_roots()`, `.nsolve_all()`, and more.

 **Q: Is this just another "wrapper library" that adds complexity?**
-**A:** No - FunKit is fully backward compatible with SymPy.
-You can seamlessly mix FunKit and SymPy objects in the same script.
+**A:** No - MathFlow is fully backward compatible with SymPy.
+You can seamlessly mix MathFlow and SymPy objects in the same script.
 It's purpose is to add a better and more pythonic interface to existing functionality rather than replacing it. **It is intended to be used alongside SymPy**.

 **Q: How does this compare to existing solutions like SymEngine or SageMath?**
 **A:** SymEngine focuses on computational speed for symbolic operations.
-FunKit focuses on workflow ergonomics and the symbolic-numerical interface.
+MathFlow focuses on workflow ergonomics and the symbolic-numerical interface.
 They solve different problems and could even be used together.
-FunKit has also been developed to be minimal and lightweight (~0.5 MB itself, and ~100 MB including dependencies) with a focus toward the analysis of functions and expressions, unlike SageMath (2 GB) or similar libraries which provide comprehensive mathematical tools.
+MathFlow has also been developed to be minimal and lightweight (~0.5 MB itself, and ~100 MB including dependencies) with a focus toward the analysis of functions and expressions, unlike SageMath (2 GB) or similar libraries which provide comprehensive mathematical tools.

 ### Design Philosophy